 While almost all unaccompanied minors cross the southern border, not all are Latinx.
 They are typically teenagers who speak little to no English and may not even speak Spanish.
 Youth from indigenous communities in South and Central America may exclusively speak one of 560 indigenous languages, making it hard or impossible to access a translator in the immigration system.
 Once apprehended at the border, unaccompanied children are usually held in detention facilities.
 They have the legal right to learn while in long-term detention, but facilities generally provide inadequate education and care.
 This may not be the first interruption to their education.
 If they are fleeing war, unrest, poverty, gangs, a natural disaster and/or other traumatic conditions in their country of origin, they might have attended school irregularly or dropped out of school altogether.

-When minors are released from detention, they are put in the care of “temporary guardians,” who might be family members or unrelated foster parents.
-These guardians can be located anywhere in the country, so it’s not just teachers working along the U.S. southern border who might be receiving them into their classrooms.
+When minors are released from detention, they are put in the care of temporary caregivers, who are more likely to be family members than unrelated foster parents.
+These caregivers can be located anywhere in the country, so it’s not just teachers working along the U.S. southern border who might be receiving them into their classrooms.
 You can see how many minors have been placed with sponsors in your county between October 1, 2020 and August 31, 2021 here and in previous years here.
 Unaccompanied minors are also simultaneously placed into deportation court proceedings.
 It is possible, therefore, that they won’t be your student for a long time, but this doesn’t mean that they can’t be educated and supported while in your classroom.

 Focus on Strengths